khalid-hussain/shaheen/chap6.md

 Abu Dawood was stunned by this question and looked towards Badr.
 Badr replied, "Nature had given me a sign and thank God we didn't take this as an illusion."

-Bashir Bin Hassan insisted on coming along, but Badr stopped him.
+Bashir bin Hassan insisted on coming along, but Badr stopped him.
 He said, "The only reason my soldiers can stand in the raining arrows is because you can treat the injured.
 Stay here and prepare first aid for the injured."